 - Browser extension is dependent on the desktop app being open;

-Let’s take a closer look at how these pros and cons might affect how you use NordPass.
+Let’s take a closer look at how these pros and cons might affect how you use this password manager app.

 Benefits of Using NordPass

-NordPass is a software that was only recently launched in 2020 by the same team that developed the NordVPN security software.
+NordPass is a software that was launched in 2020 by the same team that developed the NordVPN security software.

 The most important thing you need to understand in this NordPass review is that it’s built on a freemium model.
 This means that you can download and use it, completely free, and then upgrade to a subscription plan to get a few extra bells and whistles.